24th Asian Business & Social Forum 2024, Dubai - www.lokmattimes.com

 24th Asian Business & Social Forum 2024, Dubai

-Dubai [UAE] October 2: AsiaOne Media Group successfully organised the 24th Edition of the Asian Business and Social Forum: ...
+PNN Dubai [UAE], October 2: AsiaOne Media Group successfully organised the 24th Edition of the Asian Business and Social ...

 India's economic growth and expanding diplomatic influence have garnered respect globally.
 Under the leadership of Prime Minister Modi, India has undergone a significant transformation over the past decade, now recognised as a key player in global affairs.
 India has championed causes such as climate change, terrorism, and global peace.
 Through initiatives like the International Solar Alliance, we continue to lead on renewable energy.
 India has made remarkable strides domestically, including becoming the world's largest digital payment maker and the second-largest mobile phone manufacturer.
 Our policies have lifted millions out of poverty, connected villages with digital infrastructure, and enhanced education and healthcare services.
 The world is taking notice of India's success, and I invite you all to explore the vast opportunities in India.
 The India-UAE partnership remains strong, built on peace, progress, and prosperity.
 Together, we can achieve even greater success."

-We had keynote speeches from Mr. Vivek Anand Oberoi, Actor and Managing Director, BnW Development, H.E.
-Dr. Chrisina Rahm, Founder, DRC Ventures, Mr. Clayton Thomas, Founder & CEO, The ROOT Brands, Dr. Aashish Chaudhry, MD, Aakash Healthcare, Dr. Anand Jacob Verghese, Chairman, Hindustan Group of Institutions and Chancellor of Hindustan Institute of Technology and Science, Mr. Puneet Gaur, COO, Next Quarter, Mr. Jagmohan Singh, Founder, JSA and Mr. Derwin Hunt, Founder & CEO, Hunt Innovations LLC.
+We had keynote speeches from Vivek Anand Oberoi, Actor and Managing Director, BnW Development, H.E.
+Dr. Chrisina Rahm, Founder, DRC Ventures, Clayton Thomas, Founder & CEO, The ROOT Brands, Dr. Aashish Chaudhry, MD, Aakash Healthcare, Dr. Anand Jacob Verghese, Chairman, Hindustan Group of Institutions and Chancellor of Hindustan Institute of Technology and Science, Puneet Gaur, COO, Next Quarter, Jagmohan Singh, Founder, JSA and Derwin Hunt, Founder & CEO, Hunt Innovations LLC.

 Below are some of the award winners at the forum: